top of page

 Do it because you finally believe you deserve better — not because you feel you have something to prove, not because “I have to show them.”

-You have to realise that guilt isn’t the enemy.
+You have to realize that guilt isn’t the enemy.
 It’s what you decide to do with it that determines whether it becomes good or bad.

 A thoughtful African woman stands beside a mirror, looking reflective.
 Text on the image reads: ‘Lose weight because you love your body and want it to look and feel the best, not because you hate it.’ — jordansifuna.com.